MdSazzadIslam/commeting-system-mern/README.md

 8. Functional components and Redux are used for managing the application state.
 9.
 Please visit:  https://commenting-system.netlify.app/
 You can create an account.
-If you don’t please use bellow information
+If you don’t please use Email: netsazzad@gmail.com and
-Email: netsazzad@gmail.com
 Password: 12345678